 Security - This area will help you to monitor and manage the more sensitive areas of your site.

-Software - For more advanced users, or developers, this area will be useful for providing more in-depth tools regarding things like PHP, Ruby, and Perl.
+Software - For more advanced users, or developers, this area will help provide more in-depth tools regarding PHP, Ruby, and Perl.
 If you are unfamiliar with these, no worries, you won’t need these items to get started.

-Advanced - Just like software, this area is for the more useful but still Advanced features of your server, such as Cron jobs, Apache Handlers, and more error pages.
+Advanced - Just like software, this section is for more advanced users or developers but still Advanced features of your server, such as Cron jobs, Apache Handlers, and more error pages.

 Preferences - Here, you can edit the look, feel, and specifics of your cPanel dashboard to better suit your needs.

-You may also see (to the right or left of your cPanel) the following data sections:
+You may also see (at the left-side of your cPanel) the following data sections:

-Sometimes separated, the statistical data will provide the overall # of features you are utilizing and the data associated.
-For example, here you will see the number of the email address you have created, the number of Databases and the total amount of usage they contain as well as the number of domain/ subdomains you have added to the cPanel and more.
+Statics- Sometimes separated, the statistical data will provide the overall # of features you are utilizing and the data.
+For example, here, you will see the number of the email address you have created, the number of Databases and the total amount of usage they contain, and the number of domain/ subdomains you have added to the cPanel, and more.

 General Information - Will provide the unique information needed to identify and link to your server, such as your current user name, IP address, nameservers, and so much more.